justbartlett/blockone-viewer/README.md

 I haven't refactored the app styles, they were written hastily.
 I'd also like to further break down the block component.
 There is a sketch file where I quickly created a design, if you're interested.
 Typically I create react projects using typescript, in the interest of time, opted for just ES6.

+## Installation

+To install the project, you'll need a copy of [npm](https://nodejs.org/en/) or [yarn](https://classic.yarnpkg.com/en/).
+Simply `cd` into the root of the project `npm install` or `yarn install` and use the available scripts to run or build the project.

 ## Available Scripts

 In the project directory, you can run: